Behaviour

 In addition to this, we reward positive behaviour through strategies including verbal praise, non-verbal feedback (such as thumbs up, a gesture or a smile), Team Points (with the winning team being announced in our celebration assembly), Star Awards, Headteacher Awards, certificates sent home, the use of the school weekly newsletter or using social media to share success.

-Also, every classroom has developed and displayed their own Class Charter (where rules have been discussed and agreed as a class) and a chart that children work their way up for good behaviour and effort.
+Each year every classroom develops and displays their own Class Charter (where rules have been discussed and agreed as a class) and a chart that children work their way up for good behaviour and effort.

 We also use targeted interventions to improve pupil behaviour and support is provided through the Boxall Profile and Individual Support Plans to help children meet the behaviour standards.
 Reasonable adjustments are made for pupils with a disability as required.